je-lwc/lwc-patient-list/README.md

 ]
 ```

-The apex is already imported for you into the component.
-Please call the apex in imperative style and display the result data [in a data table like this](https://raw.githubusercontent.com/je-lwc/lwc-patient-list/master/result.jpg) and explain your solution.
+Please implement `patientList` component by calling the apex in imperative style and display the result data [in a data table like this](https://raw.githubusercontent.com/je-lwc/lwc-patient-list/master/result.jpg).
+Please try to explain your solution as you develop it.